Skip to main content

 What Clinical Markers Guide Peptide Protocols?

-Effective monitoring of protocols relies on a combination of objective laboratory markers and subjective symptom assessment.
+Effective monitoring of peptide administration protocols relies on a combination of objective laboratory markers and subjective symptom assessment.
 The specific markers chosen depend heavily on the type of peptide being administered and the desired physiological outcome.
 For instance, protocols involving Growth Hormone Peptide Therapy aim to optimize the body’s natural growth hormone secretion.

 Key peptides in this category include Sermorelin, Ipamorelin, CJC-1295, Tesamorelin, Hexarelin, and MK-677.
 These agents work by stimulating the pituitary gland to release growth hormone, which then prompts the liver to produce Insulin-like Growth Factor 1 (IGF-1).